 I think it's my obligation.

-Congress is usually very concerned about intelligence agencies and law enforcement agencies staying in their proper lane, and I want to make sure that happened.
+Congress is usually very concerned about intelligence agencies and law enforcement agencies staying in their proper lane.

 We have a lot of rules about that.

-That was the Attorney General Barr.
+That was the Attorney General, Barr.

-Uh glad you're with us, News Roundup Information Overload Hour, 800 941 Sean.
+News Roundup Information Overload Hour, 800-941.

-We now know even the general counsel, James Baker wanted to indict Hillary, violating the espionage act.
+We now know even the general counsel, James Baker, wanted to indict Hillary, violating the Espionage Act.

-All the talk about obstruction, well she had good reason to want to delete those subpoenaed emails because they prove she had secret top secret special access programming information on that server in a mom and pop bathroom closet, and she was trying to hide it.
+Well, she had good reason to want to delete those subpoenaed emails because they prove she had secret, top-secret special access programming information on that server in a mom-and-pop bathroom closet, and she was trying to hide it.

-So that we now have intent, the intent, the underlying crime, the espionage act, the intent to get rid of the evidence and acid wash the hard drive after you delete them, and then after that bust up your devices, because they may still have some of the emails on them and pull out the SIM cards so nobody could ever find them.
+So that we now have intent, the intent, the underlying crime, the Espionage Act, the intent to get rid of the evidence and acid wash the hard drive after you delete them.

 Fortunately for her, that didn't work out.

-We have Devin Nunes' c criminal referrals.
+We have Devin Nunes' criminal referrals.

 We have the Horowitz FISA investigation.